 This morning I planted my bell peppers, banana peppers, beef steak tomatoes, cherry tomatoes, sun gold tomatoes, basil, and eggplant in the greenhouse raised bed.
 Some peppers and eggplant show some fruit on their vines.
 With the rest, we still have to wait a little bit longer.
 I’m so excited, I’m growing my first garden in New England.

-At Yellowstone each year, the rain and melted snow seeps into the earth.
-Cold to begin with, the water is quickly warmed by heat radiating from a partially molten magma chamber deep underground, the remnant of a cataclysmic volcanic explosion that occurred 600,000 years ago.
+At Yellowstone each year, the rain and melted snow seep into the earth.
+Cold, to begin with, the water is quickly warmed by heat radiating from a partially molten magma chamber deep underground, the remnant of a cataclysmic volcanic explosion that occurred 600,000 years ago.

-After moving throughout this underwater “plumbing” system, the hot water rises up through a system of small fissures.
+After moving through this underwater “plumbing” system, the hot water rises up through a system of small fissures.
 Here it also interacts with hot gases charged with carbon dioxide rising up from the magma chamber.
-As some of the carbon dioxide is dissolved in the hot water, a weak, carbonic acid solution is formed.
+As some carbon dioxide is dissolved in hot water, a weak, carbonic acid solution is formed.

 … to be continued …